Celytic/Wine-Game-Compatibilities/Game-list.md

 # If you would like me to test a game, submit an issue ticket and I will check the game out.

+# Guild Wars 2
+Game plays fine; used Lutris script to install and play.
+Not a lot of testing, but will do more.

+# Swords of Legends Online
+To be filled; game boots and goes to main menu.

 # The Greatest Penguin Heist of All Time
 Penguins.
 Runs native, game is jank as hell and a lot of fun.